Sharper bounds for the Chebyshev function $\psi(x)$: Sources of improvements

 \item {\bf About reciprocal sums over zeros on the $1/2$-line:}\\ We improve estimates on reciprocal sums over zeros.
 Firstly in Lemma \ref{b1Bnd} we give a bound on reciprocal sums of zeros in an interval.
 Additionally we use explicit computations with lists of zeros to obtain sharp estimates of the reciprocal sum of zeros up to $V=30\,610\,046\,000$, see Corollary \ref{prop:SOTO} and Table \ref{tab:Sig1}:

+See \cite{BrPlTr21} for more refined estimates.
 Note, other improvements, particularly the extra splitting of regions, see next point, render this improvement less relevant.
 These improvements would be more important for smaller values of $x$ or if one is assuming RH.

 \item {\bf Tightening the gap between numerical and asymptotic bounds:}\\ We perform a careful analysis to show that the contribution from the zeros near the zero-free region (the $\varepsilon_4$ term) is decreasing as a function of $x$ (see Proposition \ref{epsilon4-dec-simple}).
-This allows us to obtain asymptotic results similar to our numeric ones.
+This allows us to obtain asymptotic results similar to our numerical ones.
 This gives a significant improvement in the asymptotic result of Theorem \ref{thm-asymptoticVersion}.

-\item {\bf About Perron's formula:}\\ We note that there is an improved version of Perron's Formula (see Theore \ref{CHJ}).
+\item {\bf About Perron's formula:}\\ We note that there is an improved version of Perron's Formula (see Theorem \ref{CHJ}).
 However the changes which allow us to increase $T$ render this improvement less relevant.
 For smaller $x$, simply increasing $T$ further would be more beneficial than using an alternative version of Perron's formula.
-In addition, other methods, such as those of B{\"u}the \cite{Bu16, Bu18}, are already significantly better for $ \log x <2100$.
-On the other hand, as $x$ takes larger values, one can make improvements beyond the 5th digit by also using lower values of $T$ (rather than using consistently $T= \exp\big(3 \sqrt{\frac{ \log x}R} \big)$).
+In addition, other methods, such as those of B{\"u}the \cite{Bu16, Bu18}, are already significantly better for $ \log x <2\,100$.
+On the other hand, as $x$ takes larger values, one can make improvements beyond the 5th digit by also using lower values of $T$ (rather than using consistently $T= \exp\big(3 \sqrt{\frac{ \log x}R} \big)$). \end{enumerate}